GlitchCog/ChatGameFontificator/README.md

 ## 11/01 UPDATE: Message censorship is now supported!
 ## 9/22 UPDATE: Emoji are now supported! <img src="http://static-cdn.jtvnw.net/emoticons/v1/41/1.0" alt="Kreygasm">

-The Chat Game Fontificator (CGF) is an Internet Relay Chat (IRC) display that makes the chat look like the text boxes from various video games.
+The Chat Game Fontificator is a Twitch chat display that visually imitates the text boxes from various video games.
 Its intended use is as a part of a Twitch video game stream in place of less pretty chat windows.

 It's a Java application archive, so you'll need the JRE to run it, but it's likely you already have that.
 If you don't, you can get it [here](https://java.com/en/download/).
 Install the JRE, and then you can run this program.